-To break the summer heat we present one of Mother Nature’s most bizarre ice formations: Hair Ice.
+To beat the summer heat, here are some of Mother Nature’s most bizarre ice formations: Hair Ice.
 Full of swirls and curls, the frozen oddity’s precise formation baffled scientist for nearly a century… until now.

 A similar process causes Ice Flowers to grow overnight.
 In this case, the water is forced through pore in the stem of a living plant.
-The ice forms delicate layered folds that giving it the appearance of petals.
+Therefore the ice forms delicate layered folds that giving it the appearance of petals.

 Write to Kristen E. Strubberg at firstname.lastname@example.org